 McDonald’s is less popular in China than its biggest global rival, KFC.
 McDonald’s entered the Chinese mainland market in the year 1990.
 The first restaurant opened in Shenzhen, whereas the biggest McDonald’s branch in the world opened in 1992 in Beijing.
 It contains 29 cash desks and can seat 700 people.
 There are 2,500 McDonald’s restaurants in China.
 This number is supposed to increase by 1,500 in the next five years.

 Uniqlo is a Japanese clothing brand that has over 600 stores throughout China.
 Among 130 Uniqlo branches to open worldwide in 2018, as many as 100 locations were in mainland China.

 American ice cream brand Häagen-Dazs is also worth mentioning.
 It entered the Chinese mainland market in 1996 and today has around 200 stores in the country.
 The brand completely adjusts to the peculiar Chinese market.
 They produce unique variants of their products for Chinese customers, such as green tea ice cream or ice cream mooncakes in the limited edition for the Mid-Autumn Festival.

 The rapid growth of global brands in China

-The development of Japanese convenience store chain Lawson is particularly dynamic.
+The development of the Japanese convenience store chain Lawson is particularly dynamic.
 Since 2016, in just two years, it has opened 1,642 stores in China alone!
 What’s interesting, as many as 800 of them are located in Shanghai and around.

-Apple brand entered the Chinese market in 2008, which is 8 years before Lawson.
+Apple brand entered the Chinese market in 2008, which was 8 years before Lawson.
 In comparison, it has „only” 41 stores throughout mainland China.
 However, it is the biggest number of Apple stores outside of the US, which also makes it impressive.